Pavanmanikanta98/AI-TextEvo-App/README.md

 ## Postman API Student Expert Certification

 Exciting news!
 This project is proudly linked with my journey as a Postman API Student Expert.
-By integrating AI TextEvo with the Hugging Face API, I've aimed to create a seamless and powerful text summarization experience.
+By integrating AI TextEvo with the Hugging Face API, I've aimed to create a seamlessand powerful text summarization experience.

 ## Contribution